garrandall/popular-music-data/tracks/jam-tonight-freddie-jackson.md

 Don't you wanna jam tonight?
 Don't you wanna jam tonight?

-Ooh, don't you wanna jam?
+Oh, don't you wanna jam?

 Don't you wanna?
-Ooh, don't you wanna jam?
+Oh, don't you wanna jam?

 Yeah!